TheLord45/tpanel/README.md

 - Expat
 - Freetype

-Apart from the fact that Skia is not part of your Linux distribution, the other dependencies are.
+Apart from the fact that Skia is not part of your Linux distribution, the other dependencies are (for most distributions).

 If everything compiled successfull and installed, you should create a configuration file.
 Look at the [reference guide](https://github.com/TheLord45/tpanel/tree/main/documentation) of how to do this.